yencal/flash-attention-from-scratch/README.md

 ## Blog Post

-For a detailed walkthrough of the optimization techniques, see the accompanying blog post: TODO
+For a detailed walkthrough of the optimization techniques, see the accompanying blog post: [Flash Attention From Scratch: 7 Kernels to 187 TFLOPS on A100](https://yencal.github.io/gpu-flash-attention/)